 Cystic fibrosis: how could gene and cell therapy help?

-Cystic fibrosis is one of the most common genetic diseases.
-It is associated with chronic lung disease, as well as damage to other organs.
-It arises from mutations in a single gene: the Cystic Fibrosis Transmembrane Conductance Regulator (CFTR) gene.
-Some forms of CF can be treated using modulator therapies; however, because the disease can be caused by different mutations, these therapies are not suitable for all forms of the disease.
-Can gene and cell therapy techniques help us to understand and treat CF more effectively?
+Cystic fibrosis is one of the most common genetic conditions.
+It is a systemic condition affecting every cell in the body.
+However, it is most commonly associated with chronic lung disease, as well as damage to other organs.
+It arises when a mutation in a single gene, the Cystic Fibrosis Transmembrane Conductance Regulator (CFTR) gene, is inherited from both parents.
+(This means it is a recessive condition.)
+Some combinations of CF causing-mutations can be treated using modulator therapies; however, because there are so many condition-causing combinations, these therapies are not suitable for all people living with CF. Can gene and cell therapy techniques help us to understand and treat CF more effectively?

 What do we know?